Frequently Asked Questions

 How Will My Student Know If They Are Ready To Graduate?

-Graduation is not automatic and your student will need to complete an Application for Degree or Certificate in order to have their transcript audited in order to determine if they have enough credits.
+Graduation is not automatic and your student will need to complete an Intent to Graduate application for degree or certificate form in order to have their transcript audited in order to determine if they have enough credits.
 You can find the PDF application at nmc.edu/student-services/records-registration/forms/application-for-degree.pdf.
 This application needs to be submitted to the Records Office before your student’s last semester.
 If your student has met all the requirements for graduation, they will be notified and will receive their diploma within 4-6 weeks of completing their last semester.
 If there are still classes which need to be completed, your student will be notified as to which classes so, if need be, they can sign up for those classes before the start of their last anticipated semester.